 But, this year, when Halloween is over, our family will be keeping one of our bigger pumpkins and writing on it.

-The idea behind this Thanksgiving Pumpkin Craft is, as a family, each day you can either decide on an idea together or take turns picking an idea.
+The idea behind this Thanksgiving Pumpkin Craft is, as a family, each day you can either decide on an idea together or take turns picking an idea or thing you’re thankful for and you get to write it on the pumpkin.

 - Reasons to be thankful